 After a lengthy review, Aldi has selected McCann Erickson as its lead agency.
 The business had been with John & Low in Chicago.

-Through November of last year, Aldi spent $16 million on U.S. advertising, per Nielsen Monitor-Plus, up from $3 million in 2007.
+Through November of last year, Aldi spent $16 million on U.S. advertising (not including online expenditures), per Nielsen Monitor-Plus, up from $3 million in 2007.